aashvijain/SeniorProject/README.md

 # SeniorProject
-All of my python programs created throughout the course of my Senior Project
+This repository contains all of the files created during my Senior Project.
+Every file is written in Python and was run on my laptop's terminal.
+All datasets are also included as well.